manojo/experiments/journal.md

 seems a rather common pattern, so might be useful to fuse it.

 Maybe is it good to have repFold as the more general version?

+#### 26.07

+Using TupleOps from the delite-develop branch, which uses structs internally.
+Reminder: reason it is not in the main branch is because it does not play well with compile (if the input or return type is a tuple)